Ancient Components of The Book of Mormon

 Forms

-- Throne Theophany and Prophetic Commission: Certain prophetic literature such as Isaiah, Ezekiel, and others begin their works with a prophetic commission form.
-1 Nephi also begins with a prophetic commission form with Lehi.
-It includes elements that are found in ancient pseudoepigraphic works translated long after Joseph Smith's lifetime, such as an ascension scene and intercessory prayer.
-Not only that, but it methodically leaves out post-exilic motifs such as chariots.
-The form is not used in Joseph Smith's accounts of his first vision.
+Throne Theophany and Prophetic Commission: Certain prophetic literature such as Isaiah, Ezekiel, and others begin their works with a prophetic commission form which was first identified by Walther Zimmerli in the Book of Ezekiel in 1979 6.
+1 Nephi also begins with Lehi praying on behalf of Jerusalem and subsequently receiving a vision of Adonai sitting on his throne following a commission to preach against the city.
+It includes elements that are found in ancient pseudoepigraphic works translated long after Joseph Smith's lifetime, such as an ascension scene, bed motif, and intercessory prayer.
+It also methodically leaves out post-exilic motifs such as chariots and exclusively portrays Hebrew heavenly symbolism which rule out dependence on Ezekiel.
+The form is not used in Joseph Smith's accounts of his first vision and it isn't explained well as a slavish copy of Isaiah, Micah, or Jeremiah 7.

 Literary